openline-ai/openline.ai/blog/timeline.md

 …and more.

+So why hasn’t anyone thought of this before?
+Perhaps because the playbook for startups is to target a small specific pain, address a specific silo’s technical need.
+But the business of being customer-centric is transversal, it does not belong to any departmental budget.
+Everyone gets a SaaS app, except for the customer.

+This is why, instead of building another band-aid, we chose to focus on the fundamental, underserved core of your business.

 Your customer experience is all about the shared moments between you and your customers.
-With Timeline, you’ll be able to craft a story that’s as unique and profoundly meaningful as each of your customer relationships is to you.
+With Timeline, your team will be able to craft a story that’s as unique and profoundly meaningful as every one of your customer relationships.

 Interested in trying it out?

 Click here to [sign up for our waitlist][waitlist] and be one of the first to know how it feels to truly know your customer!